Recipe Overview

 - 15 or 16?
 Some bean soup packages include 15 types of beans, others include 16.
 Fifteen or sixteen, it doesn’t make a difference with this recipe, so feel free to use whatever you like.
 Call your soup 16 bean soup or 15 bean soup, it’s all the same!

-This makes a large batch of soup.
+Refrigerate: This recipe makes a large batch of soup.
 Refrigerate leftover soup in covered containers.
 It will keep for three or four days and is perfect for lunches.

 Freeze leftover soup for future meals.
 Bean soup freezes well.
 It will keep for at least 6 months.
 Thaw it in the refrigerator overnight before reheating.

-Reheat individual portions in the microwave, using a microwave safe bowl.
+Reheat: Individual portions can be reheated in the microwave, using a microwave safe bowl.
 Cover the bowl because beans tend to explode in the microwave.
 Large amounts can be reheated in a saucepan on the stove.
 If the soup seems too thick, add a bit of water or broth.

 More Hearty Soups